All That Remains (band): Further lineup changes and Antifragile (2022–present)

 On February 2, 2022, it was announced that former bassist Matt Deis had rejoined the band, replacing Aaron Patrick who left to focus on his other band, Bury Your Dead.
 On April 11, 2022, the band released a 15-minute documentary looking back on impact of their album The Fall of Ideals.
-They also embarked on a 15th-anniversary tour for the album.
+They also embarked on a 15th-anniversary tour for the album in the Spring with Miss May I, Varials, and Tallah serving as support.

+In January 2023 All That Remains sued Elizabeth Herbert the former wife of Oli Herbert for blocked royalty payments to the group.
 On July 20, 2023, it was announced drummer Jason Costa had left the band for personal reasons.
 Following Costa's departure, Anthony Barone of Canadian death metal band Beneath the Massacre (and formerly of Shadow of Intent and A Night in Texas) took over as All That Remains' touring drummer.

 On May 3, 2024, the single "Divine" was released in advance of the band's next studio album; it is the band's first song to feature Richardson on lead guitar and Barone on drums.
+The single marked All That Remains first independent release on their own label, following their departure from Razor & Tie who had released all their previous material.
 A month later, the band would release the single "Let You Go" on June 14.
-From August 2, 2024, to September 28, All That Remains went on a U.S. tour as the supporting act alongside Mudvayne and Megadeath.
+From August 2, 2024, to September 28, All That Remains went on a U.S. tour as the supporting act alongside Mudvayne and Megadeth.

 On August 16, 2024, the band released the third single "No Tomorrow" off their upcoming album.
 On November 7, 2024, the fourth single "Forever Cold" was released along with a lyric video.
 On December 6, 2024, it was announced that All That Remains would release their new album Antifragile on January 31, 2025.
 The album was met with positive reviews, overall being seen as a good comeback for the band with all the line up changes they had faced.
-On May 31, the band featured on a song with former metal YouTuber Nik Nocturnal.
+On May 31, the band featured on a song with metal YouTuber Nik Nocturnal.
 On July 29, 2025, the band and Richardson announced that they would be parting ways while Richardson "focuses on his own projects".

+In December 2025, All That Remains announced that they would be embarking on a U.S. headlining tour in April and May 2026 with Born Of Osiris and Dead Eyes serving as support.
+On January 12, 2026, Ken Susi (formerly of Unearth and As I Lay Dying) was announced as the band's new guitarist.
+This tour will include an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.
+During the tour Emil Werstler filled in for guitarist Mike Martin.
+Allegaeon drummer Jeff Saltzman, filled in for Barone.